-I’m currently a Lecturer1 at the University College London.
-Before that I was a postdoc and research scientist with Andrew McCallum at UMass Amherst, a researcher at Tokyo University and DBCLS under Tsujii Junichi, and a PhD student with Ewan Klein at the University of Edinburgh.
+I’m currently a Researcher at Facebook AI Research.
+I am also a Professor at University College London as a proud member of the UCL NLP lab, and an Allen Distinguished Investigator.
+Before that I was a postdoc and research scientist with Andrew McCallum at UMass Amherst, a researcher at Tokyo University and DBCLS with Tsujii Junichi, and a PhD student with Ewan Klein at the University of Edinburgh.

 I work on teaching machines how to read and reason, in the intersection of Natural Language Processing (NLP) and Machine Learning.
 Recently, I have been tackling these problems via forms of end-to-end differentiable program interpreters as well as adversarial regularisation.
 I am generally interested in deep learning, good old graphical models as well as old-school symbolic AI.